Person Centered Therapy

 Central to Rogers' (1959) theory is the notion of self or self-concept.
 This is defined as "the organized, consistent set of perceptions and beliefs about oneself".
 It consists of all the ideas and values that characterize 'I' and 'me' and includes perception and valuing of 'what I am' and 'what I can do'.

-self concept is a central component of our total experience and influences both our perception of the world and perception of oneself.
+Consequently, the self concept is a central component of our total experience and influences both our perception of the world and perception of oneself.
 For instance, a woman who perceives herself as strong may well behave with confidence and come to see her actions as actions performed by someone who is confident.

 The self-concept does not necessarily always fit with reality, though, and the way we see ourselves may differ greatly from how others see us.
 For example, a person might be very interesting to others and yet consider himself to be boring.
 He judges and evaluates this image he has of himself as a bore and this valuing will be reflected in his self-esteem.
 The confident woman may have a high self-esteem and the man who sees himself as a bore may have a low self-esteem, presuming that strength/confidence are highly valued and that being boring is not.